 - Be very careful if you want to go out partying.
 It’s really not a good idea to go out by yourself, so if you want some night time fun, it’s best to go as a group with some people that you’ve met at your accommodation or something.
 In particular, street parties (or jump ups as they are called) can get particularly rowdy and would not be a good idea for a solo female traveller.

 - Choose your accommodation wisely.
-There are a lot of options, from a private villa or an all inclusive resort to a family-run guesthouse.
+There are a lot of options, from Saint Lucia’s gorgeous private villas or all-inclusive resorts to a family-run guesthouse or budget hotel.
 Make sure that you read reviews super carefully, noting positive and negative reviews from other female travellers; don’t stay anywhere isolated, and contact the accommodation if you need to know more.

 - Once you arrive at your accommodation, make sure that it is secure.
 Make sure that your doors and windows can lock.
 Make sure that those locks are adequate.
 Basically you should feel safe and secure in your room; if you feel anything less than that, you can ask to see another room.